 The research and development (R&D) process can require considerable investment in both time and money.
 But, in the rush to market, it can be difficult for R&D teams to identify those innovations that are of most value for protection as patents.
-Novagraaf’s Philippe Vigand introduces a new service that could assist: IP Capture.
+Novagraaf’s Innovation Capture service and new dedicated portal ‘Novaneo’ have been designed to help companies to achieve this goal.

 How does a busy R&D team focus its efforts in order to methodically extract innovations for protection as patents, while avoiding those areas where little gain is to be found?
 While all businesses want to find ‘nuggets’ of value for the future, in the rush to deliver, it is all too easy to overlook potentially valuable, but non-core, innovations – or to focus R&D in the wrong areas.